Supervisory Personnel Security Specialist

 If you are unable to apply online or need to fax a document you do not have in electronic form, view the following link for information regarding an Alternative Application.

 You will be evaluated for this job based on how well you meet the qualifications above.

 Once the announcement has closed, your resume and supporting documentation will be used to determine if you meet the qualifications listed on this announcement.
 If you are minimally qualified, your resume and supporting documentation will be compared to your responses on the assessment questionnaire to determine your level of experience.
 If you rate yourself higher than is supported by your application package, your responses may be adjusted and/or you may be excluded from consideration for this position.
 If you are found to be among the top qualified candidates, you will be referred to the selecting official for employment consideration.

 Your qualifications will be evaluated on the following competencies (knowledge, skills, abilities and other characteristics):

 - Leadership - Influences, motivates, and challenges others; adapts leadership styles to a variety of situations.

 - Oral Communication - Expresses information (for example, ideas or facts) to individuals or groups effectively, taking into account the audience and nature of the information (for example, technical, sensitive, controversial); makes clear and convincing oral presentations; listens to others, attends to nonverbal cues, and responds appropriately.

-- Personnel Security - Knowledge of methods and controls of personnel, and security operations; investigation and inspection techniques; or rules, regulations, precautions, and prevention techniques for the protection of people, data, or property.
+- Personnel Security and Safety - Knowledge of methods and controls of personnel, public safety, and security operations; investigation and inspection techniques; or rules, regulations, precautions, and prevention techniques for the protection of people, data, or property.